MorganBerger/BadasSwift/README.md

   ```

 - #### UIView:

+  Get the root view in view hierarchy.
   ```
   public var rootView: UIView { get }
   ```

-  Get the root view in view hierarchy.
+  Animate any view alpha to **1.0f**.
+Can be called with or without completion block.
   ```
   public func showWithDuration(_ duration: Double) public func showWithDuration(_ duration: Double, completion: @escaping () -> Void)
   ```
-  Animate any view alpha to **1.0f**.
+  Animate any view alpha to **0.0f**.
 Can be called with or without completion block.
   ```
   public func hideWithDuration(_ duration: Double) public func hideWithDuration(_ duration: Double, completion: @escaping () -> Void)
   ```

-  Animate any view alpha to **0.0f**.
-Can be called with or without completion block.
+  Put 1px width border to any view with the wanted color.
+Mostly use for debugging purposes.
   ```
   public func putBorders(color: UIColor)
   ```

-  Put 1px width border to any view with the wanted color.
-Mostly use for debugging views.
+  Adds a vertical gradient layer with wanted colors to any view.
   ```
   public func putGradient(_ colors: CGColor...)
   ```

-  Adds a vertical gradient layer with wanted colors to any view.
+  Basically turn a view to an UIImage.
   ```
   public func takeSnapshot() -> UIImage?
   ```
-  Basically turn a view to UIImage.

 - #### UIViewController:
   ```